davidbuyck/5611Project3Web/README.md

 No partners we used.

 The simulations were made int the Unity Engine 2021.3.10f1.
-The UnityEngine and UNity XR packages were used.
+The UnityEngine and Unity XR packages were used.
 Models were all from the Unity Asset Store.

 Art contest submissions:
 ![image](https://user-images.githubusercontent.com/47149695/201179864-cd98da87-9c6d-47f7-9041-a7f8371d83f2.png)